 With how much culture and excitement Oregon offers, it should come as no surprise that we’ve got some seriously awesome events in store for Thanksgiving.
-When it comes time to pick up that fresh, locally-raised turkey, grab your made-from-scratch pumpkin pie, participate in a turkey trot, and donate to a cause, check out this quintessential Thanksgiving itinerary in Oregon this 2022 holiday season.
+Check out these 10 Best Thanksgiving Activities and Events in Oregon this 2023 holiday season.

 Wherever you are in Oregon, spending the night before the holiday catching up with visiting friends and family at the local bar is one of the best ways to spend your time.
-If you’re in Oregon City, we recommend the Highland Stillhouse, one of Oregon’s best whiskey pubs.
-They’re open late and have a fun, amiable atmosphere.
+If you’re in Oregon City, visit the Highland Stillhouse, one of Oregon’s best whiskey pubs.
+They’re open late and have a great atmosphere.

-Ashland, Oregon, hosts an annual Festival of Lights parade every year the Friday after Thanksgiving.
-The festivities start at 4 p.m. and continues on into the night with Santa leading the parade.
+Ashland hosts an annual Festival of Lights parade every Friday after Thanksgiving.
+The festivities start at 5 p.m. and continue into the night, with Santa leading the parade.

 Washington Square Mall is the place to be on Black Friday.
 Keep in mind: Oregon doesn't have local or state sales tax, so the lines may be extra-long with visitors from neighboring states coming to take advantage of the cheaper prices.
 But with over 170 stores and Oregon's largest Nordstrom, there's little reason not to give the Washington Square Mall a shot.

-Whether you’re a die-hard Oregon Ducks fan or a true-blue Oregon State Beaver, you’re sure to enjoy their epic Saturday clash.
-The two teams will play each other at 4 p.m. the Saturday after Thanksgiving at Autzen Stadium in Eugene, Oregon.
+Whether you're a die-hard Oregon Ducks fan or a true-blue Oregon State Beaver, you will surely enjoy their epic Saturday clash.
+The two teams will play each other at 9:30 am. the Saturday after Thanksgiving at Autzen Stadium in Eugene.

 The museum at Tamastslikt is an immersive experience centered on bringing visitors through the last 10,000 years of Oregon history.
 Specifically, the museum celebrates the Umatilla, Walla Walla, and Cayuse native American tribes.